Snowboard-Software/snowboard_software/docs/snowflake_connection.md

 grant select, references on future tables in database identifier($db_name) to role snowboard_role;
 grant select, references on all views in database identifier($db_name) to role snowboard_role;
 grant select, references on future views in database identifier($db_name) to role snowboard_role;
+grant select, references on all materialized views in database identifier($db_name) to role snowboard_role;
+grant select, references on future materialized views in database identifier($db_name) to role snowboard_role;
 ```

 For shared databases the following statement is enough.
 Replace `external_db` with the correct name.